mjpatter88/go-graphics/README.md

 Drawing a line is actually surprisingly difficult.
 Start with the basic formula y = a*x + b.
 This works for any line other than a strictly vertical one, so we'll ignore those for now.

 We can use this to write a function that draws a line from one point to another.

+To improve our line drawing, we can apply a general linear interpolation function to either x or y based on if the line is closer to horizontal or vertical.